rasmuserik/sea/README.md

 # Sea

-The intention of sea is to be a core for building distributed web applications.
 The goal of Sea is become the distributed computing platform, running peer-to-peer in the webbrowser.

 The initial use case is to make apps with pub-sub and connections, with no backend.